mdmogli/puppet-exam-prep/content/Hiera/overview.md

 1. Store the configuration data in key-value pairs
 2. Look up what data a particular module needs for a given node during catalog compilation

-Puppet 5 comes with support for JSON, YAML, and EYAML files.
+Puppet 5 and above comes with support for JSON, YAML, and EYAML files.

 ## Hiera hierarchy using static and dynamic pattern (facts):